akvo/wash-futures-explorer/docs/data_batch_processing.rst

 .. raw:: html

          <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
-         <iframe src="https://www.youtube.com/watch?v=elHWDJIizvQ" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
+         <iframe src="https://www.youtube.com/embed/elHWDJIizvQ?si=AII7YuY12a9zYsA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
          </div>

 Current WASH Futures Explorer: `PowerBI Link <https://app.powerbi.com/view?r=eyJrIjoiMjg3ZDc2ZDMtNGRlOC00MjMzLWFhODAtMjVhZTkyZjBjZjNmIiwidCI6ImIxNzBlMTE1LWRjM2QtNGU5Mi04NWJlLWU0YjMwMDljNWRjMiIsImMiOjl9>`_

 Why Batch Processing?
 =====================
 Batch processing refers to the bulk download of data - in this case scenario runs of the IFs model.
 The desktop version of the IFs model has the ability to do batch processing, which is not possible in the online version.
 In other words, downloading a large amount of data  using the online version is a lengthy process (due to repetitive clicking, and in part because the online version is more error prone).
-With batch processing, many scenarios can be run simultaneously, thus speeding up the process. .
+With batch processing, many scenarios can be run simultaneously, thus speeding up the process.

 .. note::
    The IFs desktop model runs only on Windows machines and is not compatible with Mac or Linux Operating System.